Adelaide Australia Temple: Design and architecture

 The Adelaide Australia Temple has a modern, single-spire design.
 It was designed by Simon Drew, and construction was overseen by the firm Balderstone-Hornibrook.
 The temple has similarities to the Melbourne Australia temple, including exterior detailing, square footage, as well as sharing the same number of sealing and instruction rooms.
 The temples were dedicated a day apart.
-The interior is approximately 10,700 square feet and has two endowment rooms, two sealing rooms, and a baptistry.
+The interior is approximately 10700 sqft and has two endowment rooms, two sealing rooms, and a baptistry.

 The temple is on a 6.94-acre (2.81 ha) site located at 53–59 Lower Portrush Road in Marden, a suburb northeast of central Adelaide.
 The landscaped grounds include gardens and trees, with plazas for gathering on four sides of the building.

 The temple is a single-story building constructed primarily from snow-white granite imported from Campolonghi, Italy.
 A central architectural feature is its spire, with a gold-leafed statue of the angel Moroni on its top.